36 awesome electric sports car models that we can’t wait for! [Update]

 Ferrari has filed a patent application for a new electrified platform that indicates that the first Ferrari electric car coming in 2025 will be a sports car.
 The patent application (see on Auto Express) showed the floorpan and chassis, which offers space for two battery packs.
 Both packs lay fixed on dedicated floor sections, one in the rear of the car and the other, a wide and flat unit, beneath the passenger cell.

-Ferrari revealed will design, handcraft, and assemble electric engines for EVs in Maranello, Italy.
+Ferrari revealed that it will design, handcraft, and assemble electric engines for EVs in Maranello, Italy.
 The company will integrate handcrafted battery modules consisting of Maranello-assembled battery cells into the chassis of the cars.
 It intends to develop the battery pack in-house because it helps a lot in the dynamics of the car.

 Fisker Ronin